Master of Science in Nursing and Post-Master of Science in Nursing Certificate

 3) Send official copies of undergraduate and graduate transcripts to the Graduate School.
 (WKU graduates – do not send transcripts).
 Please refer to the Graduate School website (wku.edu/graduate) for mailing address.

 You will receive an admission letter from the Graduate School following submission of your application and transcripts.
 This does not indicate admission to the School of Nursing Graduate program.

 Acceptance of graduate transfer courses by the Graduate School does not mean that the courses fulfill course requirement in MSN courses.
 See the WKU Graduate Catalog for transfer policies.

-- Submit the following documents to firstname.lastname@example.org (at the School of Nursing Graduate Program to email@example.com:
+Submit the following documents to firstname.lastname@example.org (at the School of Nursing Graduate Program):

 - A written goal statement